Loading...

 How long does cross-border collection take?

-Amicable resolution: 30–90 days (same as domestic).
+Amicable resolution: 30–90 days.
 Legal proceedings in Spain: 30–45 days for uncontested monitorio, 6–18 months for contested claims.
-Cross-border enforcement (if needed): additional 2–6 months within the EU, longer for non-EU jurisdictions.
+Cross-border enforcement (if needed): additional 2–6 months within the EU.
 Early engagement remains the most important factor in total timeline.